KKQC/Portfolio/README.md

 "Remix of Korniak's portfolio.
-Repo just for fun.
-Soonish' I will be making my own"
+Soonish' I will be making my own from scratch"

-~KKQC 09.02.2023
+~KKQC 13.02.2023